andreimoment/simple_faq/README.md

-# FAQFormat
+# SimpleFAQ

-FAQs may contain multiple sections with groups of questions and answers, which may get hard to maintain in HTML format.
+FAQ documents often contain multiple sections with groups of questions and answers, which may get hard to maintain in HTML format.

-FAQFormat simplifies the creation of interactive FAQ documents using Markdown and a few special tags.
-The document
+SimpleFAQ makes it easy to create interactive FAQ documents using Markdown and a few special tags.

 ## Installation